Giselle Knudsen, Alaunus Biosciences

 Robert Chalkley, University of California San Francisco

 Darryl Pappin, Cold Spring Harbor Laboratory

 COVID-19: As of May 18, elements of this course are being redesigned as a virtual short course.
 We hope the majority of the invited speakers will be able to participate in the virtual course.
 The full hands-on course will be offered again in June 2021 (dates to be confirmed).

 See the roll of honor - who's taken the course in the past

-This intensive laboratory and lecture course will focus on cutting-edge proteomic approaches and technologies.
+This course will be conducted completely online.
+It will be an interactive, but mostly lecture-based course that will focus on cutting-edge proteomic approaches and technologies.

-The aim of the course is to provide each student with the fundamental knowledge and hands-on experience necessary for performing and analyzing proteomic experiments.
+The aim of the course is to provide each student with the fundamental knowledge to perform their own proteomic experiments.
 The overall goal is to train students to identify new opportunities and applications for proteomic approaches in their biological research.

 We anticipate this course will be supported with funds provided by: National Institute of Child Health & Human Development

 Support & Stipends: